workshopapps/salesaccount.web/Backend/README.md

 ---
-title: Account Pal Backend application description:A Backend application build using the FASTAPI framework :
+title: Account Pal Backend application Docs
+description: A Backend application build using the FASTAPI framework
+tags:
+  - FASTAPI
-  - fastapigit
+  - Python3
-  - python
+  - SQLALCHEMY
 ---

 ## 💁‍♀️ How to use